ppy/osu-wiki/news/2024/2024-02-16-osumania-7k-world-cup-2024-semifinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=v2059665757&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 Japan vs. Australia was yet another match many people were looking for.
 There were several reasons for this, such as their similarly seeded placement or the amazing performances they've already shown throughout the tournament.
-Suffice to say, the anticipation was overwhelming.
-And it didn't disappoint!
+Suffice to say, the anticipation was overwhelming — and it didn't disappoint!

 The teams started on a good foot by choosing their bans, protects, and first pick wisely.
 Australia had an edge on long note picks, whereas Japan has been consistently demolishing rice maps on all rounds.
 That's why on their first pick, they opened up with [Sydosys - Voyage](https://osu.ppy.sh/beatmapsets/2130624#mania/4480927).
 And ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007)'s score should've been indicative of Japan's rice prowess right off the bat.